Autologous Fat Transfer for Breast Augmentation according to Seattle Cosmetic Plastic Surgeon, Dr. Lisa Lynn Sowder

 Fat transfer is a time intensive procedure.
 My average operating time for breast augmentation is about 1-1/2 hours.
 Operating time for fat transfer is much longer.
 Sometimes up to 6 hours!
 This increases the expense and the risk of surgery.
 The reason it takes soooooo long is that the fat is harvested using low suction as opposed to the high suction used for typical liposuction.
 After the fat is harvested, it is centrifuged to remove fluid and liquid fat and is then loaded into smaller syringes.
 Then the smaller syringes are used to inject little small particles of fat into the breast.
 The smaller the particle, the better chance of survival.
 This is a lot of futzing around and it is necessary futzing if the fat is expected to survive.
 I am lucky in that patience is one of my virtues.
 I can spend all day futzing around to do it just right as long as it’s going to work.

 And last but not least, fat transfer is just not as predictable as augmentation with an implant.
-I know an implant is going to result in a larger breast but even in the best hands, fat transfer may not always result in a long lasting result, regardless of how much fat was injected or how it was injected.
+I know a 300 cc implant is going to result in a 300 cc larger breast.
+But even in the best hands, fat transfer may not always result as much volume increase as the patient (or me) hoped for, regardless of how much fat was injected or how it was injected.

 I am pleased to offer this exciting new procedure but limit the procedure to those who can tolerate some unpredictability, desire only a little enhancement, have enough fat to harvest, are willing to commit to 4 weeks of Brava expansion if recommended and who can tolerate a procedure that is longer and more expensive than standard augmentation.